madhaanr/meettime-back/README.md

 This is the backend version of the Angular bootstrap that I made.
 Something to guide you out when creating your backend and not sure how to do it.
 It's simple as the title says and it's mostly a recollection of things that I've learned and seen to be useful.

 # How to install
 1. Install Node.js and nvm if you don't have them by now.
 Newest versions suit very well.
 4.-something if you want the production-stable version.
 Basically it should work if you write ```curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.4/install.sh | bash``` to your terminal.
+Then ```nvm install 6.3.1``` and maybe ```nvm use 6.3.1```.
 2. Clone this repository and go to the root and enter ```npm i``` or ```npm install```.
 3. This app uses dotenv for storing environment variables, rename the ```.dev-env``` file in the root of this folder to ```.env``` and anytime you want to use Travis or Heroku remember to add your variables to their config.
 Or for your own server create your own production ```.env```.
 4. This app uses MongoDB as database so you need to either install MongoDB locally or use [mlab](https://mlab.com).
 I recommend mlab for its easy of use.